 It really comes down to two things.
 First, ensure you have strict rigour around user access and permissions.
 Second, you need a backup strategy.
 If you go back and look at where Shared Responsibility starts and stops for SaaS users, these are the two areas users have to address.
 Implement them into your business and the odds of losing vital data will dramatically drop.
 You’ll spend more time focused on your work, rather than working on solving the stressful challenge of data loss.

 Rewind offers automatic, set it and forget it data backup and restoration solutions.
 Our apps integrate directly with your SaaS platform, allowing you to restore individual items of data or your entire fileset.
-Learn more about how Rewind protects data, or start a free trial today.
+Learn more about how Rewind protects data.